Join Our Team!

 We welcome volunteers to help us out with museum tours and special projects.
 Come immerse yourself in Colonial America.
 Details here.

-The Country's Oldest Timber Frame House
+The Oldest Timber Frame House in North America

 The Fairbanks House is believed to be the oldest surviving timber frame house in North America.
 It was built for a family of Puritan immigrants from Yorkshire in England, Jonathan and Grace Fairebanke and their six children.
 Dendrochonology (tree ring dating) has confirmed a construction date of the late 1630s-early 1640s.
 The house was passed down to succeeding generations of the family until the early twentieth century.
 In all, eight generations of the Fairbanks family lived in the house.
 Through the Fairbanks Family in America, Inc., the extended Fairbanks family still owns the property.
 Over the years, the original portion of the house was extended with additions as the family's needs changed and as the fashions of the times dictated.
 The current east and west wings were added in the early nineteenth century.